Germany in the Eurovision Song Contest 1987: Ein Lied für Brüssel

 Bayerischer Rundfunk (BR) held the national final on 26 March 1987 at the Frankenhalle in Nuremberg, hosted by Christopher Deumling.
 Twelve acts presented their entries live and the winner was selected by a panel of approximately 500 people who had been selected as providing a representative cross-section of the German public.

-Other participants included the following year's German entrants Maxi and Chris Garden, and Michael Hoffmann, who had represented as half of Hoffmann & Hoffmann.
+Other participants included the following year's Germany entrants Maxi and Chris Garden, and Michael Hoffmann, who had represented as half of Hoffmann & Hoffmann.